 When insulating your home, it is vital to make sure the job is done right.
 If the installer lacks the appropriate experience and/or knowledge, your home’s energy efficiency may suffer.
 It would be a shame to invest all of the effort and costs, only to be let down by subpar installation.
 For example, if there are gaps in the insulation where there shouldn’t be, even as small as 1mm, it can compromise the project as a whole.
 Similarly, if there are no gaps left where there should be (such as around downlights in the ceiling), this can present other risks.

 As you can see, there are many things to think about If you’re considering DIY insulation work.
 If you’d like some professional advice as to whether your spaces are safe enough to install insulation yourself, get in touch with our team.
-We offer free home assessments all around the Bay of Plenty and Waikato regions.
+We offer free home assessments all around Rotorua and the surrounding regions.
 Our experts can advise which risks require the most attention in your home, and whether or not a professional will be required.